Normaliz/PyNormaliz/README.md

     [[1], [1, 1], 0]

 to be read as follows: [1] is the numerator polynomial, [1,1] is the vector of exponents of t that occur in the denominator, which is (1-t)(1-t) in our case, and 0 is the shift.
 So the Hilbert series is given by the rational function 1/(1-t)(1-t).
-(Aoso see ee [this introduction](doc/PyNormaliz_Tutorial.pdf).)
+(Also see [this introduction](doc/PyNormaliz_Tutorial.pdf).)
 But we can use

     print_series(C.HilbertSeries(HSOP = True))